chauff/cse1500-web-transcripts/README.md

 This repository contains the web technology course materials for the CSE1500 Web and Database Technology course at TU Delft.
 Last updated for the 2021/22 course edition. **There will be no more updates in the future.**

-The course page can be found at https://chauff.github.io/cse1500-web-transcripts/.

 ## Contributors

 Creating such transcripts is not a job for a single person, but a group effort!
 All contributors to this repository can be found on the [Contributors](https://github.com/chauff/Web-Teaching/graphs/contributors) tab!